-Because the Doctor of Pharmacy program is an accelerated program, students who withdraw from the program on or after the first day of class WILL NOT receive any full or partial refund.
-After the first day of class, Doctor of Pharmacy students are responsible for 100% of tuition and fees.
+Because the Doctor of Pharmacy program is an accelerated program, students who withdraw from the program after the official add/drop date for required classes WILL NOT receive any full or partial refund.
+After the official add/drop date for required classes, Doctor of Pharmacy students are responsible for 100% of tuition and fees.
 Please refer to the UMES SOP Student Handbook regarding the Total Withdrawal Refund Policy and Return of Title IV Funds.